Battle of Grunwald: Battle ends: Teutonic Order defeated

-At that time the reorganized Lithuanians returned to the battle, attacking von Jungingen from the rear.
+At that time, the reorganised Lithuanians returned to the battle, attacking von Jungingen from the rear.
 The Teutonic forces were by then becoming outnumbered by the mass of Polish knights and advancing Lithuanian cavalry.
 As von Jungingen attempted to break through the Lithuanian lines, he was killed.
 According to Cronica conflictus, Dobiesław of Oleśnica thrust a lance through the Grand Master's neck, while Długosz presented Mszczuj of Skrzynno as the killer.
 Surrounded and leaderless, the Teutonic Order began to retreat.
 Part of the routed units retreated towards their camp.
 This move backfired when the camp followers turned against their masters and joined the manhunt.
 The knights attempted to build a wagon fort: the camp was surrounded by wagons serving as an improvised fortification.
 However, the defense was soon broken and the camp was ravaged.
 According to Cronica conflictus, more knights died there than on the battlefield.
 The battle lasted for about ten hours.

 The Teutonic Order attributed the defeat to treason on the part of Nicholas von Renys (Mikołaj of Ryńsk), commander of the Culm (Chełmno) banner, and he was beheaded without a trial.
 He was the founder and leader of the Lizard Union, a group of knights sympathetic to Poland.
 According to the order, von Renys lowered his banner, which was taken as a signal of surrender and led to the panicked retreat.
 The legend that the order was "stabbed in the back" was echoed in the post-World War I stab-in-the-back myth and preoccupied German historiography of the battle until 1945.